nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ### Step 1: Download nopCommerce source code

-To download please visit [this site](https://www.nopcommerce.com/download-nopcommerce).
+To download please visit [www.nopcommerce.com](https://www.nopcommerce.com/download-nopcommerce).
 There you can see two download buttons one with a source code and one without source code like shown in the picture below.

 ![image1](_static/instruction-on-how-to-start-developing-on-nopcommerce/image1.png)

 Since we are downloading nopCommerce for development purpose so we need to download the one that says "Package with source code" which contains all source code of nopCommerce.
 In order to download nopCommerce you need to be logged in or register a new account.
 Now you can download nopCommerce as a RAR file, and extract it to your desired folder location.

-### Step 2: Open nopCommerce solution in Visual Studio
+### Step 2: Open nopCommerce solution in Microsoft Visual Studio

-Open the folder, Inside that folder you will see a bunch of files and folders which contains all of the sources code for nopCommerce.
+Open the folder.
+Inside that folder you will see a bunch of files and folders which contains all of the sources code for nopCommerce.

 ![image2](_static/instruction-on-how-to-start-developing-on-nopcommerce/image2.png)

-In there you will also see a solution file with extension of `.sln`, please double click that solution file to open nopCommerce project in you Visual Studio.
+In there you will also see a solution file with extension of `.sln`, please double click that solution file to open nopCommerce project in you Microsoft Visual Studio.

-### Step 3: Running nopCommerce project using Visual Studio
+### Step 3: Running nopCommerce project using Microsoft Visual Studio

 nopCommerce does not require you to have any further configuration just to run the project. nopCommerce is ready to run out of the box.
-So, now you can run project using Visual Studio by hitting ctrl+F5 or just F5 to run project in debugging mode, or you can run using physical button with play icon in Visual Studio.
+So, now you can run project using Microsoft Visual Studio by hitting ctrl+F5 or just F5 to run project in debugging mode, or you can run using physical button with play icon in Microsoft Visual Studio.
 After you run the project for the first time you will see a installation page like below:

 ![image3](_static/instruction-on-how-to-start-developing-on-nopcommerce/nop_install.jpg)